graalvm/graal-languages-demos/graalwasm/graalwasm-embed-c-code-guide/README.md

 ## 4. Using Java functions from WebAssembly

-You can also call Java functions from WebAssembly by importing them in your WebAssembly modules.
+You can also call Java functions from WebAssembly by importing them into your WebAssembly modules.
-For the sake of an example, let's try to move the logic which computes the next element of the output (by doing an integer increment) to a Java function.
+For this example, let's try to move the logic which computes the next element of the output (by doing an integer increment) to a Java function.

-Here is what we will need to add to our C file to declare an external function whose implementation we will provide in Java:
+We need to add the following to our C file to declare an external function whose implementation we will provide in Java:

 ```c
 extern int javaInc(int number)